quinnmil/scout-test-apps/django-rq/README.md

 You should see startup logging from both RQ and Scout.

-Start another terminal, activate the virtual environment, and open IPython via
+**Fourth,** start another terminal, activate the virtual environment, and open IPython via Django:
-Django:

 ```
 $ source venv/bin/activate
 $ python app.py shell
 ```

-Then add import and enqueue tasks as you wish to test:
+Here you can import and enqueue tasks as you wish to test:

 ```
 In [1]: import app, django_rq